Tennessee Valley MEDIA

 8. Protection of User Data and Personnel Data

-Depending on your role at The Tennessee Valley Weather Company, you may have access to information systems or tools that enable you to view certain information relating to users and other individuals (including your coworkers, as well as registered and non-registered individuals), which would otherwise not be visible to you.
+Depending on your role at Tennessee Valley Media, LLC, you may have access to information systems or tools that enable you to view certain information relating to users and other individuals (including your coworkers, as well as registered and non-registered individuals), which would otherwise not be visible to you.
 These tools are important and necessary to enable you to perform your work effectively.
-However, it is of the utmost importance that all The Tennessee Valley Weather Company Personnel treat this data access with extreme sensitivity and caution.
+However, it is of the utmost importance that all Tennessee Valley Media, LLC Personnel treat this data access with extreme sensitivity and caution.
 You are only authorized to access this data to the extent it is required for you to do your job.
 This data is confidential and subject to privacy protections in many jurisdictions.
-The Tennessee Valley Weather Company's brand and the trust users put in us depend on your responsible use of tools that allow you to view user information that would otherwise not be visible to you.
+Tennessee Valley Media, LLC's brand and the trust users put in us depend on your responsible use of tools that allow you to view user information that would otherwise not be visible to you.
 Please read the User Data Access Policy, available on the wiki, which governs your use of and access to user data.
-In your role at The Tennessee Valley Weather Company, you will have access to information systems or tools that enable you to view personal information relating to The Tennessee Valley Weather Company Personnel.
+In your role at Tennessee Valley Media, LLC, you will have access to information systems or tools that enable you to view personal information relating to Tennessee Valley Media, LLC Personnel.
 These tools are important and necessary to enable you to perform your work effectively.
 However, this data is confidential and subject to privacy protections in many jurisdictions.

-9. Protection and Use of The Tennessee Valley Weather Company Assets
+9. Protection and Use of Tennessee Valley Media, LLC Assets

-The Tennessee Valley Weather Company provides The Tennessee Valley Weather Company Personnel with a wide range of valuable assets to help you perform your work on behalf of The Tennessee Valley Weather Company at the highest level.
+Tennessee Valley Media, LLC provides Tennessee Valley Media, LLC Personnel with a wide range of valuable assets to help you perform your work on behalf of Tennessee Valley Media, LLC at the highest level.
 These assets include computer equipment, mobile devices, communications platforms and equipment, software, office and electronic equipment, and facilities.
-The Tennessee Valley Weather Company Personnel are expected to treat these assets with care and use them with the interests of the business in mind and in accordance with the Information Security Policy.
+Tennessee Valley Media, LLC Personnel are expected to treat these assets with care and use them with the interests of the business in mind and in accordance with the Information Security Policy.
 This means that assets should be well maintained and not subject to unreasonable use.
 If something you are using is damaged, please see that it gets fixed.
 In addition, you should use your judgment in using company assets for personal matters.
-The Tennessee Valley Weather Company’s assets are property of the company and provided for business use.
+Tennessee Valley Media, LLC’s assets are property of the company and provided for business use.
 While we recognize that personal use occurs, it should not be excessive and should not interfere with performance of your business duties.

 10. Compliance with Laws

-The Tennessee Valley Weather Company Personnel are expected to act within the bounds of applicable laws, rules, and regulations of the countries where we do business.
+Tennessee Valley Media, LLC Personnel are expected to act within the bounds of applicable laws, rules, and regulations of the countries where we do business.
 The application of these and other laws can be complex and fact dependent.
 If you have any questions about the applicability or interpretation of any law, rule, or regulation, you should contact the Legal Department.

 Here are some of the legal areas to keep in mind:

-The Tennessee Valley Weather Company Personnel must comply with all applicable data privacy laws and legal requirements.
+Tennessee Valley Media, LLC Personnel must comply with all applicable data privacy laws and legal requirements.

-The Tennessee Valley Weather Company Personnel must comply with all anti-corruption laws of the countries in which we do business, including the U.S. Foreign Corrupt Practices Act (FCPA), which applies globally.
+Tennessee Valley Media, LLC Personnel must comply with all anti-corruption laws of the countries in which we do business, including the U.S. Foreign Corrupt Practices Act (FCPA), which applies globally.

-The Tennessee Valley Weather Company Personnel must also comply with all applicable international trade laws and regulations.
+Tennessee Valley Media, LLC Personnel must also comply with all applicable international trade laws and regulations.
 These laws and regulations apply to the import and export of goods and technical data to and from the U.S. and other countries, transactions or dealings with sanctioned countries and restricted parties, and anti-boycott requests.
 For more information, please reference our Global Trade Compliance Policy.

-The Tennessee Valley Weather Company Personnel must also comply with applicable lobbying and campaign finance laws.
-These laws vary across jurisdictions and apply generally when The Tennessee Valley Weather Company makes political contributions or engages on policy issues with government entities, elected officials, and candidates for public office.
+Tennessee Valley Media, LLC Personnel must also comply with applicable lobbying and campaign finance laws.
+These laws vary across jurisdictions and apply generally when Tennessee Valley Media, LLC makes political contributions or engages on policy issues with government entities, elected officials, and candidates for public office.
 For more information and guidance on how to comply with these laws, please reference our Political Activities and Lobbying Policy.

-The Tennessee Valley Weather Company is committed to competing in a fair and vigorous manner, in compliance with all applicable antitrust and competition laws.
+Tennessee Valley Media, LLC is committed to competing in a fair and vigorous manner, in compliance with all applicable antitrust and competition laws.
 Antitrust laws protect consumers by prohibiting anticompetitive conduct that can restrict free competition.
-In accordance with these laws and regulations, The Tennessee Valley Weather Company Personnel must never agree, either directly or indirectly, with competitors: (1) to set prices or other terms related to our products; (2) to allocate customers, advertisers, territories, or product markets; or (3) not to deal with a particular company (called a “group boycott”).
+In accordance with these laws and regulations, Tennessee Valley Media, LLC Personnel must never agree, either directly or indirectly, with competitors: (1) to set prices or other terms related to our products; (2) to allocate customers, advertisers, territories, or product markets; or (3) not to deal with a particular company (called a “group boycott”).
 Further, some conduct may be considered unfair or illegal in certain circumstances, including:

-The Tennessee Valley Weather Company is committed to complying with environmental, health, and safety (EHS) laws and regulations in the workplace and in the communities where we operate.
-Our EHS programs are designed to protect the environment, maintain a secure workplace, and provide The Tennessee Valley Weather Company Personnel with the necessary resources to comply with EHS laws and The Tennessee Valley Weather Company’s values and standards.
+Tennessee Valley Media, LLC is committed to complying with environmental, health, and safety (EHS) laws and regulations in the workplace and in the communities where we operate.
+Our EHS programs are designed to protect the environment, maintain a secure workplace, and provide Tennessee Valley Media, LLC Personnel with the necessary resources to comply with EHS laws and Tennessee Valley Media, LLC’s values and standards.

 11. Reporting Violations

-If you learn about or suspect a violation of this code, another The Tennessee Valley Weather Company policy, or any law, you shall promptly report it to your manager, another manager, Human Resources, Internal Audit, or the Legal Department.
+If you learn about or suspect a violation of this code, another Tennessee Valley Media, LLC policy, or any law, you shall promptly report it to your manager, another manager, Human Resources, Internal Audit, or the Legal Department.
 If you are uncomfortable making such a report, you may do so anonymously if permitted by applicable law.
-For more information on reporting violations, including what topics may be reported and whether a report may be made anonymously, please see The Tennessee Valley Weather Company’s Whistleblower and Complaint Policy.
+For more information on reporting violations, including what topics may be reported and whether a report may be made anonymously, please see Tennessee Valley Media, LLC’s Whistleblower and Complaint Policy.

-In cases in which an individual reports a suspected violation of policy or law in good faith and is not engaged in the reported conduct, The Tennessee Valley Weather Company will attempt to keep its discussions and actions confidential to the greatest extent possible and in compliance with applicable laws and regulations governing privacy.
-The Tennessee Valley Weather Company will not retaliate against anyone making a good-faith report of a potential violation.
-The Tennessee Valley Weather Company will appropriately investigate any report of a violation.
+In cases in which an individual reports a suspected violation of policy or law in good faith and is not engaged in the reported conduct, Tennessee Valley Media, LLC will attempt to keep its discussions and actions confidential to the greatest extent possible and in compliance with applicable laws and regulations governing privacy.
+Tennessee Valley Media, LLC will not retaliate against anyone making a good-faith report of a potential violation.
+Tennessee Valley Media, LLC will appropriately investigate any report of a violation.
 You must cooperate fully with any investigation, but should not investigate independently, as alleged violations may involve complex legal issues, and you may risk compromising the integrity of a formal investigation.

 Conduct that violates the law or company policies is grounds for prompt disciplinary or remedial action.
-In addition, your failure to report a known violation of law or company policy by someone else may result in disciplinary action for employees and termination of employment/your relationship with The Tennessee Valley Weather Company.
-Discipline for a violation of The Tennessee Valley Weather Company policies or applicable law may range from a warning up to and including summary termination of employment/your relationship with The Tennessee Valley Weather Company (in accordance with applicable law).
-The Tennessee Valley Weather Company’s response to reports of possible violations of law may involve disclosure to and cooperation with the appropriate authorities.
+In addition, your failure to report a known violation of law or company policy by someone else may result in disciplinary action for employees and termination of employment/your relationship with Tennessee Valley Media, LLC.
+Discipline for a violation of Tennessee Valley Media, LLC policies or applicable law may range from a warning up to and including summary termination of employment/your relationship with Tennessee Valley Media, LLC (in accordance with applicable law).
+Tennessee Valley Media, LLC’s response to reports of possible violations of law may involve disclosure to and cooperation with the appropriate authorities.

 12. Policy Prohibiting Retaliation

-It is against The Tennessee Valley Weather Company policy (and may be unlawful) for any The Tennessee Valley Weather Company Personnel to retaliate against any person for reporting what he or she believed in good faith to be a violation of this code, expressing an intent to report what he or she believed in good faith to be a violation of this code, assisting other The Tennessee Valley Weather Company Personnel to report a violation of this code, or participating in any investigation pursuant to this code.
+It is against Tennessee Valley Media, LLC policy (and may be unlawful) for any Tennessee Valley Media, LLC Personnel to retaliate against any person for reporting what he or she believed in good faith to be a violation of this code, expressing an intent to report what he or she believed in good faith to be a violation of this code, assisting other Tennessee Valley Media, LLC Personnel to report a violation of this code, or participating in any investigation pursuant to this code.

-All Tennessee Valley Weather Company officers and employees, as well as certain contingent workers and third parties, as determined by Global Ethics & Compliance, must familiarize themselves with and complete training on the code.
+All Tennessee Valley Media, LLC officers and employees, as well as certain contingent workers and third parties, as determined by Global Ethics & Compliance, must familiarize themselves with and complete training on the code.